- Employment & Regulatory Law

 - Government Legal Department Junior Counsel to the Crown - Regional B Panel

 Helen regularly delivers seminars and lectures in her specialist areas

 - Gray’s Inn

 - Best Overall Student and Best Advocate (BVC - University of Northumbria 2006)

 - University of Northumbria – Bar Vocational Course (Outstanding)

 - College of Law, London – Graduate Diploma in Law (Distinction)

 - MA (Hons) University of St. Andrews – German & International Relations (2:1)

-Helen was born and bred on Teesside where she lives with her husband and children.
-She is a school governor and the Chair of Trustees for a local charity which is aimed at increasing access to music education.
+Helen was born and bred on Teesside where she lives with her husband, children and two dogs.
+She is passionate about widening access to the legal profession and in 2022 she set up the Aspiring Advocates’ Programme, an outreach initiative targeted at state school pupils..
+She is Chair of Governors at a local secondary school and also a trustee for a local charity which is aimed at increasing access to music education.
 Helen is accredited under the Bar Council’s Public Access Scheme and regularly represents both individuals and SMEs directly in employment matters.